pklaus/brother_ql/README.md

       --threshold THRESHOLD, -t THRESHOLD
                             The threshold value (in percent) to discriminate between black and white pixels.
+      --dither, -d          Enable dithering when converting the image to b/w.
+If set, --threshold is meaningless.
       --no-cut              Don't cut the tape after printing the label.
       --loglevel LOGLEVEL   Set to DEBUG for verbose debugging output to stderr.